-Improve and Optimize Enterprise Technology Purchasing: Say Goodbye to the Traditional RFP Process
+Improve and Optimize Enterprise Technology and Software Purchasing: Say Goodbye to the Traditional RFP Process

-When it comes to enterprise technology investments, the request for proposal, or RFP, is a decades-old tool used every day worldwide.
+When it comes to software sourcing and procurement, the request for proposal, or RFP, is a decades-old tool used every day worldwide.
 Indeed, thousands of businesses and organizations of all sizes go through the RFP process to collect and organize enterprise data, make strategic IT purchasing decisions, and find the best vendor.

 Despite its pervasiveness, the RFP process continues to be frustrating for many departments due to its complexity and lengthiness.
 Not to mention the pressure and fiscal responsibility of selecting the best vendor for a mission-critical, high-value project on which your organization depends.